surniaulula/wpsso/readme.txt

 = 3.48.6-rc.1 =

-(2017/11/23) Added a notice on the settings page if the current language is different than the default site language.
-Added static caching to the WpssoSchema get_mod_schema_type() and is_schema_type_child_of() methods.
+(2017/11/23) Added more context to the reference URL in some notification messages.
+Added a notice on the settings page if the current language is different than the default site language.
+Added more static caching in the WpssoSchema class.

 = 3.48.5 =